-- 1. Reduce the number of fatalities to 35 deaths by December 31, 2012. - 2.
+- 1. Reduce the number of fatalities to 29 deaths by December 31, 2012. - 2.
 Reduce motorcycle involved crashes by seven percent by December 31, 2012. - 3.
 Increase the number of professionally trained riders by five to seven percent per year.

-West Virginia qualified for FY2006, FY2007, FY2008, and FY2009 funding under the Section 2010 Motorcyclist Safety Program, and we are currently awaiting approval of our FY2010 application.
-The Division of Motor Vehicles (DMV) currently funds and administers the West Virginia Motorcycle Safety Program.
+West Virginia qualified for FY2006 through FY2011 funding under the Section 2010 Motorcyclist Safety Program, The Division of Motor Vehicles (DMV) currently funds and administers the West Virginia Motorcycle Safety Program.
 The Motorcycle Safety Program was transferred to the Governor's Highway Safety Program (GHSP) in October 2006.
-Section 2010 funding will be used by DMV/GHSP to enhance the Motorcycle Safety Awareness Program through paid media and through PI & E.
+Section 2010 funding will be used by DMV/GHSP to enhance the Motorcycle Safety Awareness Program through paid media and through PI & E. Each of the eight Safe Community Programs will be responsible for Motorcycle Simulator Training in their areas.
+A reduction in the number of unhelmeted fatalities will be addressed through emphasis on West Virginia's motorcycle helmet law in both media campaigns and Motorcycle Safety training courses.